 This hike at Rawnsley Park Station ascends the Wilpena Pound escarpment, offering views of the Pound from Wilpena Pound Lookout and vistas south and east to Chace Range.
 Starting from the station's carpark, the trail traces the creek bed, climbs the Bonney Sandstone foothills, steepening toward Lone Pine Lookout, then gently ascends toward Rawnsley Bluff.
 At the summit, enjoy the Pound's views and spot Rawnsley Bluff's 1858 dry stone survey cairn, crafted by Samuel Parry, though Rawnsley himself had falsely claimed to be a surveyor in 1850.

-This is a challenging and steep trail 11kms - approx 5 hours see www.walkingsa.org.au
+This is a challenging and steep trail.
+The right fork leads to Rawnsly bluff is a challenging 11kms hike - approx 5 hours.